Skip to content

 Security Amounts - Increased Securities

-Travel agencies are notified of the decisions of the Icelandic Tourist Board on the amounts of securities and premiums no later than four weeks prior to the due date which is September 1st each year.
+Decisions of the Icelandic Tourist Board on the amounts of securities, annual premiums, and if applicable base charge, are published in the digital mailbox of licenced travel agencies no later than four weeks prior to the due date which is September 1st each year.

 In cases where the operations of a travel agency are seen to entail special risks, the Icelandic Tourist Board will employ its authority, pursuing Article 10 of the Regulation on the Travel Insurance Fund No 812/2021, and require higher securities.